 - Representing the trucking industry in the litigation and settlement of the Heavy Duty Diesel Engine Consent Decree that concerned the use of engine emissions defeat devices.

-- Litigating preemption of state regulations under the Clean Air Act, “California” waivers, and emissions standards.
+- Litigating preemption of state regulations under the CAA, “California” waivers, and emissions standards.

-- Working with EPA's Office of Transportation and Air Quality (OTAQ) on the successful introduction and transition of on-road and non-road vehicles to successively more stringent tiers of vehicles emissions standards under EPA and the California Air Resources Board's Transition Program for Engine Manufacturers (TPEM) program.
+- Working with the U.S. Environmental Protection Agency (EPA)'s Office of Transportation and Air Quality on the successful introduction and transition of on-road and non-road vehicles to successively more stringent tiers of vehicles emissions standards under EPA and the California Air Resources Board's Transition Program for Engine Manufacturers program.

 - Advising the Intelligent Transportation Society of America on climate regulation, emissions standards, and privacy issues.

-- Representing an automobile technician facing criminal Clean Air Act charges relating to allegations of falsifying vehicle emissions arising from a national enforcement initiative titled “Operation Clean Scan,” obtaining a favorable probationary sentence along with a minimal fine.
+- Representing an automobile technician facing criminal CAA charges relating to allegations of falsifying vehicle emissions arising from a national enforcement initiative titled “Operation Clean Scan,” obtaining a favorable probationary sentence along with a minimal fine.